No Trailers!

 And travelling lightly doesn't magically come as a consequence of eliminating wheels: it's precisely the reverse.
 Many people, having reduced their loads to the point where they can abandon the wheels, are surprised to find that the weight of a wheel-less bag can be a fraction of what they've been dragging around.

-Some wheel apologists claim to be "too old"; I'm in my 70s.
-Some blame their being "too short", or female; my wife is 5'2" (157cm), and has never owned a wheeled bag in her life.
+Some wheel apologists claim to be "too old"; I'm in my 80s.
+Some blame their being "too short", or female; my wife is 5'2" (157cm), and happily wheel-free.

 Of course, there are those who actually are infirm in some significant way, or whose trips truly require them to transport an amount of stuff that makes carrying it a daunting proposition.